Hiking Packing List: Essential Hiking Gear for Any Hike

 6. Hiking Pants and Tights

-Recently we’ve seen a change in hiking bottoms for women – the entrance of the hiking tight or legging.
-These aren’t your normal yoga tights – they are specific for hiking with reinforced knees, and flatlock seams so there is no rubbing or chaffing on a long hike.
-Also – a benefit of trekking tights is that they can be worn as a base layer and you can pull regular hiking pants over them.
+Recently, we’ve seen a change in hiking bottoms for women – the entrance of the hiking tight or legging.
+These aren’t your normal yoga tights – they are specific for hiking with reinforced knees and flatlock seams, so there is no rubbing or chaffing on a long hike.
+Also – a benefit of trekking tights is that they can be worn as a base layer, and you can pull regular hiking pants over them.

-These are great for fall trekking where you need a little more warmth than shorts.
+I love these leggings for fall trekking where you need a little more warmth than shorts.
 I love the reinforced knees and butt which makes them durable enough to sit on a rock and eat lunch.
 Plus - I love the side pockets and comfortable waist band.

 The Title Nine Clamber Pants are my go-to hiking pants for Fall/Spring.
 They are stretchy, water resistant, and have great pockets to fit your phone!
 I love the stretchy waistband as it fits me without having to use a belt.
 I wear these pants day after day after day…even on the plane.
+I’m also a big fan of the Outdoor Research brand for all outdoor activities.
+I love these Ferrosi pants for hiking and travel.
+The are as light as a feather and nice and stretchy.

 I love these pants!!
 They're great for fall/spring, are stretchy, but water resistant, with great pockets!
 I love the stretchy waist band as it fits me without having to use a belt.